loriswit/pharus/README.md

 This command instantiates a graphical user interface to show the plot, which may not work when Pharus is executed in a Docker container, or running on a headless device.
 If that is the case, reports can simply be copied to another device that supports graphical interfaces.

 By default, the plot shows the 20% truncated mean of the report values.
 This can be adjusted with the `--truncate` option.

-To obtain the list of all available options, run `bin/pharus help plot`.
+You can customize the plot with the help of the `--tile` and `--legends` options.
+To list all available options, run `bin/pharus help plot`.

 #### Example